 EB2 ROW: This category continues to remain current.
 Per the latest report, demand in EB2ROW has increased significantly (11,000+ for year 2014 alone).
 However, since it can get spillover from EB4/EB5 and EB1 categories, this category is expected to remain current for FY 2016.

-EB2 China: As expected, EB2 China moved forward by 5 weeks in this visa bulletin.
-It is likely to continue to move forward around 3 to 5 weeks per month.
+EB2 China: EB2 China had another big jump.
+It moved forward by 6 years after retrogressing by nearly 8 years in previous visa bulletin.
+It is likely to continue to move forward in the next few months.

 Also please see this blog post for updates in EB2 (India, ROW and China) category.

-EB3 China Other workers category did not move forward.
+EB3 China Other workers category moved forward by 2 years.

-EB3 Mexico: Similar to EB3 ROW category, EB3 Mexico category also moved forward by 6 months.
+EB3 Mexico: Similar to EB3 ROW category, EB3 Mexico category also did not move forward in this visas bulletin.